erikwatson-zengenti/scripts/README.md

 ## Contensis

 Running this command launches a TMUX session with Contensis running in it.

+You can not restart a Contensis session from within a Contensis session.

 ### Options